citp/privacy-policy-historical/h/ho/hos/hostingzoom.com.md

-> *The following text is extracted and transformed from the hostingzoom.com privacy policy that was archived on 2016-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161021055118id_/https%3A//www.jaguarpc.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hostingzoom.com privacy policy that was archived on 2017-03-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170312121155id_/https%3A//www.jaguarpc.com/privacy-policy) for the most accurate reproduction.*

-# Privacy policy - JaguarPC Web Hosting
+# Privacy policy | JaguarPC Web Hosting

-## Privacy policy

 This is the web site of JaguarPC.com
 We can be reached via e-mail at [abuse@jaguarpc.com](mailto:abuse@jaguarpc.com) .